ExactTarget/fuelux/README.md

    git clone https://github.com/ExactTarget/fuelux/
    ```

-   Obtaining this way ensure you can apply future updates to FuelUX easily, but require to you manage the [dependencies](#dependencies) on your own.
+   Cloning the repository ensures you can apply future updates to FuelUX easily, but requires to you manage its [dependencies](#dependencies) on your own.

-3. **Least desirable way in the universe:** Download a [.zip archive of the latest release](http:needthis.com).
+3. **Least desirable way in the universe:** Download a [.zip archive of the latest release](http:needthis.com) or request files from [the FuelUX CDN](http://www.fuelcdn.com/fuelux/).

    Grabbing FuelUX in this way may seem easist now, but it will make integrating future updates (bug fixes!) nearly impossible.